nanonomad/another-higgs-audio-webui/README.md

 The generation queue does not refresh in the browser, but the refresh button does work if you have a long queue.

+The UI elements are all over the place.

 I will, probably, never fix any of these.

 I tend to use this for voice cloning, and it works very well for what I need.